Woodland, California: Annual events

 The Yolo County Fair is held in Woodland in the middle of August each year, running Wednesday afternoon through Sunday evening.
-Started in 1935 (current site in 1940), it is the largest free admission fair in the state of California, and as such, people come from all over Northern California to enjoy this event.
+Started in 1935 (and located at the current site since 1940), it is the largest free-admission fair in the state of California, and as such, people come from all over Northern California to enjoy this event.
 There are demolition derbies in the fairground's arena, local FFA and 4-H competitions going on, as well as several other agricultural related competitions.
 One of the newest and most popular attractions of the county fair is the "Yolo Idol Search" based on the TV show American Idol.
 There are also several exhibition halls where fair-goers can peruse through stands set up by local businesses and groups.

 In 2008 The Sacramento Valley Scottish Games & Festival celebrated its 11th year at the Yolo County Fairgrounds.
 The Games feature a wide variety of activities, drawing up to 20,000 visitors each year.
 The "Games" are the third oldest in the United States.
 It is also the second largest event in Yolo County.
 The Games are held the last Saturday and Sunday of April.

 The Stroll Through History is a widely celebrated event in Woodland.
 It is used to increase awareness and appreciation of the history and heritage of Woodland.
 There are guided walking tours through several historic areas of Woodland, displays of historic equipment, vehicles, and other historical finds, as well as tours inside several of Woodland's historic Victorian homes.
 Some of the Stroll Through History is free while other parts require tickets purchased in advanced.
 This event usually takes place on a Saturday within the first two weeks of September.

 The Woodland Dynamite Chili Cook-off is a newer addition to Woodland's cultural activities.
 Beginning in 1998, the cook-off has drawn a lot of people out to try chili cooked from various members of the community.
 This event also includes other activities such as bounce houses, pony rides and games for the children; live music as well as other food and drink for the adults.
 The cook off is held the third Saturday of each September at Rotary Park in the Yolo County Fairgrounds.

 The City of Woodland and Woodland Chamber of Commerce put on a Christmas parade each year that draws a crowd of around 30,000 people in downtown Woodland.
 It is one of the largest holiday parades in Northern California.
 Started in 1964, the Woodland Christmas Parade now has around 150 entries each year, including marching bands, floats, dance groups, military units, and novelty entries from local groups as well as from the surrounding area.
 The parade runs through Woodland's "Historic Downtown", along Main Street beginning at the intersection of Main Street and California Street and ending at the intersection of Main Street and 6th Street.